 This Ordinance contains only the stormwater management performance standards and design criteria that are necessary or desirable from a watershed-wide perspective.
-Local stormwater management design criteria (e.g., inlet spacing, inlet type, collection system design and details, outlet structure design, etc.) shall continue to be regulated by the applicable municipal ordinances and applicable state regulations.
+Local stormwater management design criteria(e.g., inletspacing, inlettype, collection system design and details, outlet structure design, etc.) shall continue to be regulated by the applicable Township ordinances and applicable state regulations.